viron11111/TDOA_SONAR/README.md

 # TDOA_SONAR
 SONAR repository for locating underwater pingers using Time Difference Of Arrival (TDOA)

+Includes Advantech hardware driver (from Advantech), Advantech ROS driver cpp (from me), and Python nodes for analyzing signals.

+Still have to clean up the code (it's a mess) and add README documentation.
+Loop a bag file (Feb 4, 2018 has some good ones) and enter "roslaunch tdoa_sonar_software localization.launch".
+Should show active plots of conditioned pings.

 Distributor ID:	Ubuntu
 Description:	Ubuntu 14.04.5 LTS